ArnoBidet/wanderways-doc/README.md

 To upload your documentation version, use the command :

-`mike deploy --push --update-aliases MAJOR.MINOR latest`
+`mike deploy --push --branch online --update-aliases MAJOR.MINOR latest`

 Please, only create a new version on significants changes.